EdgarACarneiro/CPD-service/README.md

 # CPD-service

+> :exclamation: This repository has been archived.
+Further developments on this repository are done in [most-inesctec/CPD-service](https://github.com/most-inesctec/CPD-service) :exclamation:

 A microservice, built with [flask](https://flask.palletsprojects.com/en/1.1.x/),  to run the Coherent Point Drift (CPD) method, a point set registration algorithm by Myronenko and Song (2010), to estimate the spatial transformations affecting spatiotemporal phenomena.
 This microservice is part of the [__SpatioTemporal Features eXtractor (_stfX_)__](https://github.com/EdgarACarneiro/stfX).
 Section 5.2.1 of the __[thesis](https://github.com/EdgarACarneiro/stfX/blob/master/docs/thesis.pdf)__ associated to the _stfX_ contains a detailed description of this microservice architecture, guidelines and API.